venlakatainen/Distributed_chat_application/README.md

 There is also a possibility to send private messages to other users.
 For that, you need the IP address and port of the other user.

+## Testing

+Testing of the application was started with testing functionalities of the program.
+First, we tested how to program handles different inputs for IP address and port.
+We found a bug of handling those and added try/except structure and loop to check if the inputs are correct.

 ## Results of the tests: ------------>>>> TO BE DONE
 Detailed description of the system evaluation